 Q: I have been in the industry for many years, am I a competent person?

-A: No, by definition a ‘competent person’ is someone who through industry testing and examinations have proven knowledge for testing the type of equipment being used.
+A: No, by definition a ‘competent person’ is someone who through industry training and examinations have proven knowledge for inspecting the type of equipment being used.
 With inflatable play equipment the main inspection body is

 Q: I have purchased an inflatable direct from an overseas factory, what do I need to do?

-A: You will need us to complete both a design review and initial inspection, in reality the two are completed together at this stage and we will issue you with both certificates if they pass testing.
+A: You will need us to complete both a design review and initial inspection, in reality the two are completed together at this stage and we will issue you with both reports if they pass inspection.

 Q: What is the difference between a competent person inspection and PIPA inspection?

 A: Nothing, they are the same and PIPA inspection can only be completed by an PIPA registered inspector.
 The only difference is that PIPA scheme is a database of tested equipment and supported by the Health and Safety Executive.

 Q: Why does a PIPA inspection cost more than a standard other safety test?

 A: The actual inspection is the same and all of our testing fees include either an ITATS or PIPA certificate.
 The only additional costs are to pay for is the PIPA TAG (for new units) See here.

 Q: I have a castle which is two years old, can it be PIPA tagged or is this for new units only?